-- Display tabs: Select one of the tabs to view the associated display.
-Each of the tabs has a status indicator to provide a quick view of the status of the parameters contained in each tab. - Layer 1⁄2: Select this tab to view the status of various signal parameters in the physical and link layers. - Video: Select this tab to view the status of the video in the stream. - Audio: Select this tab to view the status of the audio in the stream. - Data: Select this tab to view the status of the data in the stream. - PTP: Select this tab to view PTP parameters. - NMOS: Select this tab to view information on the registration server and the last Session Description Protocol (SDP) files received. - Run Time: The instrument maintains a running monitoring session for the IP Session application.
+Display tabs: Select one of the tabs to view the associated display.
+Each of the tabs has a status indicator to provide a quick view of the status of the parameters contained in each tab.

+- Layer 1⁄2: Select to view the status of various signal parameters in the physical and link layers. - Video: Select to view the status of the video in the stream. - Audio: Select to view the status of the audio in the stream. - Data: Select to view the status of the data in the stream. - PTP: Select to view PTP parameters. - NMOS: Select to view information on the registration server and the last Session Description Protocol (SDP) files received.

+Run Time: The instrument maintains a running monitoring session for the IP Session application.
 The Run Time readout displays the amount of time that has elapsed during the current monitoring session.
-The time is displayed as "DD, HH:MM:SS", where DD is the number of days, HH is the number of hours, MM is the number of minutes, and SS is the number of seconds. - Clear icon: Select the Clear icon (X) to reset the monitoring session. - Running / Stopped icons: When the monitoring session is running (collecting error data), select the Stop icon ( ) to stop the session.
-When the session is stopped (no error data collection and no display updates), select the Play icon ( ) to restart the session.
+The time is displayed as "DD, HH:MM:SS", where DD is the number of days, HH is the number of hours, MM is the number of minutes, and SS is the number of seconds.

+Reset icon: Select the Clear icon () to reset the monitoring session.

+Run / Stop icons: When the monitoring session is running (collecting error data), select the Stop icon (\square) to stop the session.
+When the session is stopped (no error data collection and no display updates), select the Play icon () to restart the session.